 - 1. The kit is for in vitro diagnostic use only. - 2.
 Do not use kit past expiration date (see Vial and Box Labels). - 3.
-The reagents are light sensitive and must be stored in the dark. - 4.
-Do not ingest or inhale aerosols, wash any splashes with copious amounts of water. - 5.
-Protective clothing should be worn when handling the reagents, such as disposable gloves and a laboratory coat. - 6.
+Discard reagents if clumps or particles are present. - 4.
+The reagents are light sensitive and must be stored in the dark. - 5.
+Do not ingest or inhale aerosols, wash any splashes with copious amounts of water. - 6.
+Protective clothing should be worn when handling the reagents, such as disposable gloves and a laboratory coat. - The reagents in these kits have been processed to reduce the bioburden but are not supplied sterile.
+Once a vial has been opened the contents should remain viable up until the expiry date. - 8.
 No known tests can guarantee products derived from human or animal sources are free from infectious agents.
 Care must be taken in the use and disposal of each vial and its contents.